 4. Introducing the Black River & Western

-Although I'd wanted to model the BR&W since that first ride, the decision to finally pull the trigger came on the afternoon of 28 February 2019, around 5 PM, as I was sifting through my locomotive collection with two fellow modelers, and came across the four BR&W diesels produced by Atlas.
+Although I'd wanted to model the BR&W since that first ride, the decision to finally pull the trigger came over 50 years later, on the afternoon of 28 February 2019, around 5 PM.
+I was sifting through my locomotive collection with two fellow modelers, and came across the four BR&W diesels produced by Atlas.
 That's when it struck me that I had the perfect space to recreate the railroad in its (functional) entirety; plus, since the line handled a little freight, I wasn't limited to railfan passenger trains.
 The more I thought about it, the more excited I got, until by 1 March I'd finally rendered the first draft of a track plan:

 Although the mainline is, out of necessity, extremely compressed, the main points of interest are all included.
-Plus, it represents the railroad's "extended" empire, which includes photogenic Lambertville as well as Three Bridges, another picturesque locale where the line connected to the outside world via the former Lehigh Valley via the former CNJ South Branch—the perfect way to pay homage to the Reading Central.
+Plus, it represents the railroad's "extended" empire, which includes photogenic Lambertville as well as Three Bridges, another picturesque locale where the the former CNJ South Branch connected to the outside world via the former Lehigh Valley—the perfect way to pay homage to the Reading Central.

-In truth, the BR&W has been an inspiration for me from the beginning of my modeling history; my long string of White River & Northern layouts were all named in homage to the BR&W, and the WR&N IV was as close as I'd come to a conceptual version of the line to date.
+In truth, the BR&W has been an inspiration for me from the beginning of my modeling history; my long string of White River & Northern layouts were all named in homage to the BR&W, and the WR&N IV, modeled as a tourist line, was as close as I'd come conceptually to a version of the BR&W to date.
 Now I was seriously considering an almost literal return to my deepest model railroading roots.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.